blittable/blittable.github.io/_posts/2019-7-27-why-learning-rust-now-might-be-a-not-so-bad-idea.md

 ### Packaging, Runtimes, and libraries

 The designers got it right.
 Halelujah, thank you.
 Configurable runtimes, package naming, versioning, features, modules, references, etc.  It works as expected - it's dull and transparent.
-Not to pick on lovely GO, but: <a href="https://github.com/golang/go/wiki/Modules"> is not where I want to spent my productive hours.</a>
+Not to pick on lovely GO, but: <a href="https://github.com/golang/go/wiki/Modules"> go modules</a> that article is too long.
+Enough said.

 ### Parallel Processing is Fearless, and with Rayon (a crate in Rust lingo) it's Crazy Easy